hackclub/winter/adithyakommi.md

 Plan

-Tools i'll be using - wrenches, allen keys, pliers, a bunch of zipties and wrenches Components - A hub motor(36v), break levers, Pedal Assistant sensor, Motor Controller, Battery pack(36v) and a box for the motor controller
+Tools i'll be using - wrenches, allen keys, pliers, zipties and wrenches Components - A hub motor(36v), break levers, Pedal Assistant sensor, Motor Controller, Battery pack(36v) and a box for the motor controller

 Step 1 - We need to first remove the rear wheels by unscrewing the derailleur and pulling the chain of the sprocket, now unscrew the nuts on either ends of